SimonMTan/SimonMTan/README.md

-### Hi there 👋I am Simon Tan , Thank you for checking my github.
+### Hi there 👋 I am Simon Tan from BayArea
+Thank you for checking my github.

 ## My Passions
 - coding 💻